 Dominican Republic - Foreign Direct Investment (in millions of $)

-Although it is reasonable to think that the Dominican Republic won those visitors over PR, it is not a fair comparison by any means.
+Although it is reasonable to think that the Dominican Republic won those visitors over Puerto Rico, it is not a fair comparison by any means.
 Puerto Rico and the Dominican Republic have had different development tracks.
 Puerto Rico had its “development miracle” in the 60’s, thanks in part to initiatives like Operation Bootstrap, which led to growth in GDP per capita unparalleled to other islands in the Caribbean during that period.
 This growth also led to the development of the tourism sector in Puerto Rico, with the construction of hotels and the expansion of the ports and airports.
-Likewise, the significant Diaspora growth in big cities opened air access in places like New York and Chicago.
+Likewise, the significant diaspora growth in big cities opened air access in places like New York and Chicago.
 This type of tourism growth and investment occurred in the Dominican Republic at a much later period.
 Thus, in 1995 the Dominican Republic and Puerto Rico were in different development levels, with the latter being a more mature destination.
 Besides the difference in maturity, one cannot compare the scale of the Dominican Republic with Puerto Rico.
 By being significantly bigger the Dominican Republic could sustain massive grow in tourist arrivals by means of increasing lodging capacity.
-The DR is now approaching the 80,000 mark in hotel room inventory, compared to Puerto Rico who was stayed at around 15,000 for many years (although with the arrival of short-term rental companies like Airbnb, the room inventory should now be surpassing the 25,000 number).
+The country is now approaching the 80,000 mark in hotel room inventory, compared to Puerto Rico who was stayed at around 15,000 rooms for many years (although with the arrival of short-term rental companies like Airbnb, the room inventory should now be surpassing the 25,000 figure).

-That said, Puerto Rico has been stagnant since the 2000’s when it comes to the tourism sector.
+That said, it seems like Puerto Rico has been stagnant since the 2000’s when it comes to the tourism sector.
 Some argue that Puerto Rico could have carved out part of the growth that occurred in the region during that time if it had better prepare to the rise of the Dominican Republic.

 Understanding the scale of the visitor economy in Puerto Rico